imhicihu/R-on-proxy-server/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This README shows the procedures to run R (and RStudio) inside a proxy server (usually in universities and academics environments).

 ### What is this repository for? ###

-* Run R under a proxy server
+* Execute R below a proxy server
 * Version 1.0.1

 ### How do I get set up? ###